ianbstewart/ianbstewart.github.io/research.md

 ## 2018

 **I. Stewart**, J. Eisenstein.
 Making "fetch" happen: the influence of social and linguistic context on the success of lexical innovations.
-In submission to Transactions of the Association of Computational Linguistics (TACL).
+In preparation.
 [[arXiv]](https://arxiv.org/abs/1709.00345)

 # Presentations